bleunguts/bleunguts/index.md

 ![Fix Logo](https://bleunguts.github.io/bleunguts/images/tech/FixLogo.PNG)

 ## Consultancy Experience
 I have been in the industry for 20 years starting my career in start-ups and body shops with the first decade focusing on engineering applications (door controllers, smart card, elevator control).
-In 2008 I decided to move to UK to specialize in finance domain and have been working for investment banks and other financial institutions.
+In 2008 I decided to move to UK to specialize in the domain of finance and have been working for investment banks and other financial institutions since.

-I have acquired a diverse range of skills having been involved in consultancy and large firms throughout the software inception to delivery phase.
+I have acquired a diverse range of skills as a result of experience in consultancies, start-ups, and mega firms from software inception, construction, to delivery.

 These include:
 * core software development